 Sailing a tropical paradise

-The area offers some great sailing, amazing coastal scenery including iconic sights such as the so called ‘James Bond Island’ as well as fascinating local culture.
-This is a 7 night flotilla giving the opportunity for sail & stay combinations in Phuket, Bangkok and beyond.
-We offer a fleet of monohulls and catamarans as well cabin charter, sailing Thailand’s wonderful Phi Phi islands.
+The area offers some great sailing, amazing coastal scenery, fascinating local culture and delicious local cuisine.
+This is a 10 night flotilla which gives the opportunity for sail & stay combinations in Phuket, Bangkok and beyond.
+We offer a fleet of monohulls and catamarans as well cabin charter, sailing Thailand’s wonderful warm waters.

 Sail & Stay

 The area offers limitless possibilities to go exploring or relax at a superb beach resort pre and post cruise We offer options to extend your stay in a beach hotel in Phuket or take a connecting flight to Thailand’s exciting capital Bangkok for a couple of days before your return flight to the UK.
 There are also possibilities in neighbouring countries such as Malaysia and Vietnam.
 Talk to one of our consultants who will be happy to assist you with a tailor made package.